RachMink/AWK-data-analysis/README.md

 ## Introduction
-This repository allows us to use a makefile to dowload a `.csv` file containing information about NYC inmates discharged from prison and run a shell script which uses AWK to analyze the information.
-The script calculates the amount of discharged prisoners according to gender and according to age separately, it also calculates the average age of the discharged prisoners and prints all this information to a new file.
+This repository allows us to use a makefile to dowload a `.csv` file containing information about NYC inmates discharged from prison and run a shell script which uses AWK to analyze the information. <br></br>
+This script
+- calculates the amount of discharged prisoners according to gender
+- calculates the amount of discharged prisoners according to age
+- calculates the average age of the discharged prisoners
+- prints all this information to a new file

 This raw data is downloaded from [NYCOpenData](https://data.cityofnewyork.us/Public-Safety/Inmate-Discharges/94ri-3ium).